Bhargavidecoded123/Bhargavidecoded123/README.md

-Hi 👋 My name is SAIKAT SAMANTA
+Hi 👋 My name is BHARGAVI PISSAY
 ===============================

-Full stack web developer
+Associate software developer
 ------------------------

 I've been coding for more than 3 years, learning different stacks having a taste towards both software and hardware.
 I have powered myself with frontend, backend and knowledge of IoT